Security

 NONE

-When using the Tomcat tomcat-users.xml file, passwords can be hashed instead of plain text.
-Use this to specify the digest algorithm; valid values are NONE, MD5, SHA, SHA-256, SHA-384, SHA-512.
+When using the Tomcat tomcat-users.xml file, passwords can be specified in hashed form.
+Use this to specify the digest algorithm; valid values are all algorithms accepted by java.security.MessageDigest.getInstance(algorithm).
+See more details in Tomcat Documentation.

 Quarkus